Python-Markdown/markdown/docs/contributing.md

 | `approved`{ .label .approved }        | The pull request is ready to be merged.              |
 | `rejected`{ .label .rejected }        | The pull request is rejected for the stated reasons. |

+One additional label exists named `release`{ .label .release }.
+This label should only be assigned to pull requests which bump the version.
+See the [Release Process](#release-process) for details.

 [Python-Markdown Organization]: https://github.com/Python-Markdown
 [Python-Markdown Code of Conduct]: https://github.com/Python-Markdown/markdown/blob/master/CODE_OF_CONDUCT.md
 [Python-Markdown/markdown]: https://github.com/Python-Markdown/markdown